Bandeira-Lab/pep2prob-benchmark/README.md

 ## 📖 Overview

 Tandem mass spectrometry (MS²) identifies peptides by fragmenting precursor ions and measuring resulting spectra.
-Accurate **fragment ion probability** models are critical for downstream tasks—database search, spectral library matching, de novo sequencing, PTM localization, and quantification.
+Accurate **fragment ion probability** models are crucial for downstream tasks, including database search, spectral library matching, de novo sequencing, PTM localization, and quantification.

 Our **Pep2Prob Benchmark** provides:

-- A new curated dataset **Pep2Prob** containing peptide-specific fragment probabilities, where each precusor (peptide sequence+charge state) has a vector showing the probabilities of appearing fragment ions for such precusor.
+- A new curated dataset **Pep2Prob** containing peptide-specific fragment probabilities, where each precursor (peptide sequence+charge state) has a vector showing the probabilities of appearing fragment ions for such precursor.
 - A **train-test split** method.
-- A **standardized benchmark** with five baseline methods of increasing capacity: Gloabal model, Bag of Fragment ion model, Linear regression model, Resnet and a transformer-type model.
-We train these models in Pep2Prob dataset to prediction and evaluate the probability statistics of given precursors.
+- A **standardized benchmark** with five baseline methods of increasing capacity: Global model, Bag of Fragment ion model, Linear regression model, Resnet, and a transformer-type model.
+We train these models in the Pep2Prob dataset to predict and evaluate the probability statistics of given precursors.

 ---